compbiocore/metagenomics-power-analyses-tutorial/README.md

-# metagenomics-power-analyses-tutorial
+# Power analyses for microbiome analyses

-Tutorial for doing power analyses for metagenomics.
+These are the materials for tutorials for doing power analyses for metagenomics.